 Know how to dry hand-washed clothes before you're stuck with a pile of dripping laundry.
 Gently squeeze the excess water from the garment.
 Do not twist or wring the item as it may stretch the fibers and ruin the fabric.

 On a flat surface, lay out a clean, dry white bath towel that has been laundered several times to remove lint.
 Lay the just-washed garment on the towel, patting it into shape.
 Roll up the towel, encasing the garment in the towel.
 Gently press on the rolled-up towel to encourage water absorption.
 Repeat with another clean, dry towel if the first one becomes saturated.

 Follow the garment's label directions for reshaping and drying.
-If no care label exists, lay the washed garment on a clean, dry white towel spread over a flat surface that is moisture-resistant.
+If no care label exists, lay the hand-washed clothes on a clean, dry white towel spread over a flat surface that is moisture-resistant.
 Flip the garment over periodically, and replace the damp towel with a dry one as needed.
 Air-dry delicate lingerie on a drying rack.
 If the dry garment is wrinkled, check the care label for appropriate ironing temperature, and if necessary, press the garment gently to finish.
 If no care label exists, test in an inconspicuous area before pressing.
 Hang or fold clothing as soon as it's dry to avoid wrinkles.